radgrad/docusaurus2/docs/developers/checklists/js-ts-checklist.md

 ES6 includes many of the lodash functions.
 Use the built-in function rather than the lodash version when possible.

-### JS-07: Avoid console.logs
+### JS-07: Avoid console.logs.

+Console.log is useful for certain situations in development.
+All console.log statements should be commented out in master.

 ### JS-08: Use JSDoc (TSDoc) comments appropriately.

 When a comment starts with '/**', it will be processed by JSDoc (or TSDoc).
 Please ensure those comments are appropriate for inclusion.

-Get rid of console.log.

 ## Typescript